 CYCLICAL MOOD DISORDERS CLINIC

-Since treatment of cyclical mood disorders can be complex and many females with cyclical mood symptoms are brushed aside by health care providers who are not aware of PMDD/PME, Dr. Eisenlohr-Moul also provides a comprehensive clinical diagnostic report describing your symptoms, your history of treatment response, and recommendations for evidence-based treatment moving forward.
-Usually, she will provide referrals to other specialists for additional medical treatments.
+Since treatment of cyclical mood disorders can be complex and many females with cyclical mood symptoms are brushed aside by health care providers who are not aware of PMDD/PME, Dr. Eisenlohr-Moul also provides treatment coordination.
+Usually, this means she will provide referrals to other specialists for specific recommended medical treatments based on your history and the evidence base.
+If needed, she will prepare a comprehensive diagnostic report describing your symptoms, your history of treatment response, and recommendations to health care providers for evidence-based treatments moving forward.
 Often, she will continue to meet with clients as necessary to provide advice, support, and skills training (e.g., coping, communication skills for speaking with providers) while the patient seeks long-term medical or surgical treatments.